 - Capital gains

-It should also be noted that some government-provided benefits are also taxable.
+It’s also worth noting that certain government benefits are also taxable.
 This includes Canada Emergency Response Benefits (CERB) and Canada Recovery Benefits (CRB).
-CRB tax payments are based on your annual income for the year in which you received the benefit.
+CRB tax payments are based on your annual income for the year you received the benefit.
 You can find out more about income limits and Canada recovery benefits to learn how much you may need to repay the CRA.

 There are also a number of non-taxable sources of income, including: